 - 1. Identify the different classes of materials - 2.
 Suggest ways to improve the strength of materials - 3.
 Differentiate between steels and cast irons wrt composition and property development - 4.
-Analyze thephase transformations in steels - 5.
-Apply heat treatment to different components based on the property requirement - 6.
+Analyze the phase transformations and apply appropriate heat treatment - 5.
+Suggest lightweight alternatives for automotive parts - 6.
 Evaluate the reasons of failure in components and take corrective actions

 Module Details Hours 1.
-Stress-strain curve, Deformability and Strengthening Mechanisms- 6 Hot and Cold working, Recrystallisation-its effects and factors affecting it.
-2. Concepts of solidification, difference in solidification of metals and 6 alloys, Phases, Phase diagrams, Alloying - Fe-Fe3C diagram and cooling of steels and cast irons.
+Stress-strain curve, Deformability and Strengthening 6 Mechanisms-Hot and Cold working, Recrystallisation-its effects and factors affecting it.
+2. Concepts of solidification, difference in solidification of metals and 8 alloys, Phases, Phase diagrams, Alloying - Fe-Fe3C diagram and cooling of steels and cast irons.
 3. Austenite transformation-equilibrium and non 8 equilibrium, Hardenability and its importance, Hardenability tests, Alloy Steels-stainless steels, tool steels.
 4. Heat treatments: Thorough and Surface heat treatment, Isothermal 6 treatments-Patenting, Austempering and martempering, Ausforming and Maraging.
-5. Developments in automotive materials with the aim of 7 lightweighting-Shift to composite materials for bodies, interiors and engines.
+5. Developments in automotive materials with the aim of 6 lightweighting-Shift to composite materials for bodies, interiors and engines.
 6. Failure by fracture-micromechanisms-fatigue and creep.
-6 4 Non destructive evaluation to prevent failures.
+5 / Non destructive evaluation to prevent failures.